SpikeInterface/spikeextractors/README.md

 python setup.py install
 ```

-SpikeInterface allows the user to extract data from either raw or spike sorted datasets with an InputExtractor or OutputExtractor, respectively.
+SpikeInterface allows the user to extract data from either raw or spike sorted datasets with a RecordingExtractor or SortingExtractor, respectively.

-**InputExtractor**
+**RecordingExtractor**

-To run our standardized data retrieval functions for your raw extracellular data, import the subclass InputExtractor coinciding with your specific file format.
-Then, you can use that subclass of InputExtractor to extract data snippets and information from your raw data file.
+To run our standardized data retrieval functions for your raw extracellular data, import the subclass RecordingExtractor coinciding with your specific file format.
+Then, you can use that subclass of RecordingExtractor to extract data snippets and information from your raw data file.

-In this [example](https://github.com/colehurwitz31/spikeinterface/blob/master/examples/getting_started_with_input_extractors.ipynb) from the examples repo, we show how to use an InputExtractor subclass on a generated, pure-noise timeseries dataset and a linear probe geometry.
+In this [example](https://github.com/colehurwitz31/spikeinterface/blob/master/examples/getting_started_with_recording_extractors.ipynb) from the examples repo, we show how to use an RecordingExtractor subclass on a generated, pure-noise timeseries dataset and a linear probe geometry.

 First we will generate the properties, data, and probe geometry for this pure-noise dataset.